Location managers find the right location for a film, show or shoot and coordinate many practical and logistical elements for a project

 - Location managers work under pressure.
 They are often required to find locations in a short period of time and must foresee problems and respond quickly as issues arise.

-- Spending time away from home is common as location managers have to visit many potential sites and then will be based on those sites while the production is in process.
+- Spending time away from home is common as location managers have to visit many potential sites and are then based on those sites while the production is in process.

 - There may be opportunities abroad for experienced and established location managers.
-If a film or television production is set in a particular town or city, it will not necessarily be shot in that town or city, or even in the same country.
+If a film or television production is set in a particular town or city, it won't necessarily be shot there - or even in the same country.

-You can become a location manager with a degree in any subject, but in particular those related to media or production will be most relevant and helpful.
-Related subjects include:
+You can become a location manager with a degree in any subject, but the most relevant courses are those related to media or production, such as:

-It is important to make sure that any course you are considering offers appropriate training.
-Some courses, available at various levels, have been assessed by the television and film industry and are approved by Creative Skillset, the industry skills body.
-Details of these can be found at Creative Skillset Courses Directory.
+It's important to make sure that any course you are considering offers the appropriate training.
+Some courses, available at various levels, have been assessed by the television and film industry and are approved by ScreenSkills, the skills body for screen-based creative industries.
+Details of these can be found at ScreenSkills - Education & training.

-Entry without an academic qualification is common, but you will need to be able to demonstrate knowledge of, and commitment to, the media industry.
+Entry without an academic qualification is common, but you'll need to be able to demonstrate knowledge of, and commitment to, the media industry.

 You need to show evidence of the following:

-- a diplomatic approach, to encourage or persuade people as the situation demands;
+- a diplomatic approach to encourage or persuade people as situations demand

-- for specific jobs, a strong knowledge of the region where filming will take place;
+- for specific jobs, a strong knowledge of where filming will take place

-- stamina and flexibility in order to work long hours under pressure;
+- stamina to cope with working long hours under pressure

 - a full driving licence and preferably ownership of a vehicle.

-Pre-entry experience is likely to be required and it is advisable to have some understanding and knowledge of media production.
+It's likely you'll need some pre-entry experience, and it's advisable to have some understanding and knowledge of media production.
 Get involved with film, video or photography activities at university and try to get some work experience.

-Initially, you are more likely to find opportunities for experience in general production support than in location management support.
+Initially, you're more likely to find opportunities for experience in general production support than in location management support.
 Try the large organisations as well as smaller production companies.
-For example a number of work placements are offered each year through BBC Work Experience.
+For instance, a number of work placements are offered each year through BBC Careers: Work Experience.

-The Production Guild runs Location Assistant Training, which is a three-day intensive course which helps to prepare you for working in the locations department in television or film.
-Find out more at The Production Guild: Training.
+The Production Guild runs relevant courses, including Location Assistant Training, which is a three-day intensive course that helps to prepare you for working in the locations department in television or film.
+Find out more at The Production Guild Training Hub.